gebisthefallenhero/math4610/SoftWare_Manual/InversePowerIter.md

-from MatVecMult import matVecMult from L2Norm import l2Norm from DotProd import dotProd def powerIter(A,x_0,tol,maxIter=1000):
+from MatVecMult import matVecMult from L2Norm import l2Norm from DotProd import dotProd from ScaledPartialPivoting import scaledPartPiv def inverPowIter(A,x_0,tol,maxIter=100):
     '''
-    Returns the largest eigenvalue and vector of a matrix
+    Returns the smallest eigenvalue of a matrix
     :param A: The input matrix
     :param x_0: The intial guess matrix
     :param tol: The tolerance for the vector norm
     :param maxIter: The santity check iterations
-    :return: The largest eigen value and eigen vector as a tuple.
+    :return: The smallest eigen value
     '''
     error = 10.0 * tol
     iter = 0
     l_0 = 0 #The lambda approximation
     y = x_0
-    while (error > tol and iter < maxIter): v = matVecMult(A,y)
+    while (error > tol and iter < maxIter): v = scaledPartPiv(A,y)
         normV = l2Norm(v)
         v = [v[i] / normV for i in range(len(v))]
-        z = matVecMult(A,v)
+        z = scaledPartPiv(A,v)
         l_1 = dotProd(v,z)
         error = abs(l_1 - l_0)
         l_0 = l_1